Kanye West Wants Kim Kardashian To Run For President, Per ‘Hollywood Life’

 “Kim is running the Kanye show now.
 She told him he needed to go public with an apology for the slavery comments that he made three months ago and she also told him that he needed to rehire his manager,” an insider told Radar Online.

-Fans can see more of Kim Kardashian’s journey when Keeping Up With the Kardashians airs Sunday nights on E!.
+Fans can see more of Kim Kardashian’s journey when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.